Most weight loss programs do not work and can harm your health. If you want to lose weight healthy and keep it off, read on to find out how.

 Chili peppers contain capsaicin, a spicy compound that can boost metabolism and slightly reduce your appetite.

-Doing an aerobic exercise (cardio) is a great way to burn calories and improve your mental and physical health.
+Aerobic exercise (cardio) is a great way to burn calories and improve your mental and physical health.

 Cardio has also been shown to be highly effective in losing belly fat.